Fantomas42/django-blog-zinnia/docs/settings.rst

   String defining the base Model path for the Entry model.
 See TODO_REF for more informations.

+ZINNIA_MARKUP_LANGUAGE
+  **Default :** 'html'

+  String determining the markup language used for writing the entries.

+ZINNIA_MARKDOWN_EXTENSIONS
+  **Default :** ''

+  Extensions names to be used when rendering entries in MarkDown.

 ZINNIA_WYSIWYG
   **Default :** 'tinymce' if in settings.INSTALLED_APPS else 'wymeditor'